-Conclusion:
+Conclusions:

 Between the first (2000-2010) and the second decade (2011-2022), dengue cases have increased by 8.3 times, and annual deaths have increased by 2.2 times in Bangladesh.
 This growth of cases is partly explained by the influence of global warming with an increase of 0.4°C annual temperature as well as changes in duration and length of the rainy season.
 Unusual rain including early or late rain in and beyond the monsoon season likely contributed to extending the length of the dengue transmission season in Bangladesh.
 The monthly total rainfall of the first-lagged month and second-lagged rainfall showed a greater influence on monthly dengue incidence in Bangladesh.
 Our model estimated that for additional 1°C monthly temperature dengue cases will increase by 26%.
 The mean monthly growth factor remains above one significantly during April-July, which coincides with the hot and rainy season of the country indicating an earlier vector control would benefit the country.
 The ARIMA model forecasts a continuously increasing trend of DENV infection for the next decade in Bangladesh.
 We recommend an integrated and holistic vector management plan while engaging the local communities in the regular destruction of mosquito breeding sites and increasing surveillance for detecting active DENV-infected cases.

+Proactive surveillance, vector control and vaccine rollout remain essential public health interventions.

 Acknowledgments:

 We are grateful to the Ministry of Health and Family Welfare of Bangladesh for publicly sharing the dengue cases data.
 We acknowledge Bangladesh Meteorological Department for sharing the meteorological data.
-NH, and AZ, are part of the PANDORA-ID-NET Consortium (EDCTP 373 Reg/Grant RIA2016E-1609) funded by the European and Developing Countries Clinical Trials Partnership (EDCTP2) programme.
+NH, and AZ, acknowledge support from the PANDORA-ID-NET EU-EDCTP (Grant RIA2016E-1609) funded by the European and Developing Countries Clinical Trials Partnership (EDCTP2) programme.
 NH is a member of the International Development Research Centre, Canada’s grant on West African One Health Actions for understanding, preventing, and mitigating outbreaks (109810-001).
-AZ is a National Institutes of Health Research senior investigator.
+AZ is a National Institutes of Health Research senior investigator, and a Mahathir Science Award and Pascoal Mocumbi laureate.

-Author contribution statement: NH originally planned the study, MNH and IK collected the data, NH, MNH and MA analyzed the data.
-NH, IK and MNH prepared the first draft manuscript and MABC, MR, LB, TT, AA, MA, MB, MJU, RG, IR, and AZ reviewed the draft manuscripts.
-All authors approved the submission of the manuscript.
+Author contribution statement: NH ideated the study and all authors helped develop the study outline and protocol.
+MNH and IK collected the data.
+NH, MNH, MA and AZ analyzed the data.
+NH, IK and MNH prepared the first draft manuscript and all authors contributed to several drafts and finalization of the manuscript.
+All authors approved the final draft and submission of the manuscript.

-Financial Support: There was no funding for this research.
+Financial Support: There was no specific funding for this research.

 Conflict of interest: The authors declare that they have no conflict of interest.